 Group leaders from non-EEA countries can now work in Iceland for up to 90 days without a permit, provided they are involved in short-term projects and are representing their business.

-Work permit for Group Leaders from outside EEA
+Work permit for Group Leaders from outside the EEA

-In general, people from outside the European Economic Area need a work permit to work in Iceland.
+Generally, individuals from outside the European Economic Area require a work permit to work in Iceland.
 However, there's an exception for group leaders accompanying tourist groups to and from Iceland.
 Group leaders from non-EEA countries can work in Iceland for up to 90 days without a permit, provided they are involved in short-term projects and are representing their business.

-The group leader's main responsibility is to accompany the group and oversee the tour guide and other local service providers.
-However, it's important to notify the immigration authorities before the group leader arrives in Iceland.
+The group leader's primary responsibility is to accompany the group and oversee the tour guide and other local service providers.
+However, it's essential to notify the immigration authorities before the group leader arrives in Iceland.

 The notification should include details about the travel agency and/or tour guide responsible for the group's activities in Iceland.

-Find the electronic form and instructions on how to fill it out here below.
+You can find the electronic form and instructions on how to fill it out below.

-All further information can be found at the Directorate of Labour
+All further information for applying for a work permit, Directorate of Labour